beckym223/manual_work/E6_long_edited.md

 simple application of the view that in a manda- tory program, individuals should be given what we think they would want if they were well-
-18 Antidiscrimination rules do limit the variables that insurance companies can recognize in pricing.
-But more  could readily be done with allowable categories, such as  smoking, type of job, earnings level.
-The adaptations of the  life insurance market to the presence of adverse selection  are suggestive that adaptations would occur if the market for  annuities were of a comparable size to that for life insur- ance.
-19 Note that there is considerable risk classification for life insurance.
-6
-MARCH 2004

 ### ---Economics-2004-0-08.txt---